The Ultimate Addiction

+After Episode 17, the show was blacklisted by the Chinese State Administration of Radio, Film, and Television, making it another Hong Kong television drama to be censored in Mainland China after When Heaven Burns in 2011.

 Development and casting

 In late June 2013, TVB announced that the studios were preparing for a new drama that was "tailor-made" for Michael Miu, which he later confirmed.
 The following week, Bosco Wong and Sharon Chan were confirmed to star.
 In July 2013, Nancy Wu joined the cast, followed by Kate Tsui, Ben Wong, and Elena Kong.

 On August 6, 2013, Miu dropped out due to unforeseen schedule conflicts.
 His role would not be replaced, and Bosco Wong would be leading from start to finish.
 On 10 August, Fred Cheng was confirmed to have joined the project, but left the cast in October 2013 due to his involvement in singing competition, Voice of Stars.

 Synopsis

 Cheuk Yuk (Bosco Wong)is a major figure in the financial industry who has no problems with crossing boundaries and playing dirty tricks for his own benefits.
 For this, he has long been a target of the Commercial Crime Bureau.
 Cheuk Yuk is much obsessed in the game of money and power, such that he neglects his family and friends.
 His wife and master have successively died because of him; however, he still felt no remorse, and instead, his ways have even worsened.
 Cheuk Yuk's brother-in-law, Chow San Yung (Ben Wong), being a member of the CCB, vows to have Cheuk Yuk prosecuted and brought to justice.
 His senior Ho Seung Yi (Sharon Chan) and subordinate Chi Nga (Kate Tsui) also work together with him to collect evidence.
 San Yung, at first, had high hopes for Chi Nga and even views her as his apprentice; however, Chi Nga suddenly resigns from her position as a CCB member and joins Cheuk Yuk's company.
 She first gains the trust of Cheuk Yuk's second wife, Fong Ming Yu (Nancy Wu) and then assists Cheuk Yuk to battle the female tycoon of the financial industry, Chai Pui Fan (Elena Kong).
 Eventually, Chi Nga seems to have the entire situation under her control, and even Cheuk Yuk's fiery ambition appears to have been engulfed.
 In the battlefield of the financial industry, where there is countless bloodshed and slaughtering, who will decide the final victory?